-The axle seal is a circular piece of material that prevents a leak at the axle entry point while allowing the axle to rotate freely.
-But if it breaks, if can cause all sorts of problems for your transmission system.
+The axle seal is a circular piece of material that prevents leaking at the axle entry point while allowing the axle to rotate freely.
+If this part breaks, it can cause all sorts of problems for your transmission system.
 Here are a few signs and symptoms to watch for:

 Oil Stains On Your Driveway

 Puddles of oil on your driveway are usually one of the earliest signs of an axle seal leak.
 As the seal tears and cracks, oil tends to seep through and leak out, pooling underneath your car.
 These stains will be particularly noticeable after you’ve been parked for a few hours, as the fluid has more time to drip down from your car and collect on the ground.

 Drops of reddish-brown fluid behind the left front wheel, where the driveshaft connects to the transmission are another symptom.
 An axle seal leaks more during highway driving, so the oil drops on the driveway may not always be present.
 As more fluid is leaked out, the transmission fluid level drops and the transmission will start slipping.
 If not caught in time, the transmission may even get permanently damaged.

 Getting under the car to check this out is a hassle but your mechanic might point it out when your car is up on the lift, or highlight it in the repair pictures they send you.